EmDeeTee/michaus-build-system/README.md

-# michaus-build-system
+# iterkocze-build-system
-C/C++ Build system, but Michau
+C/C++ Build system, but Iterkocze

  # Usage
  In your C/C++ project directory, create a file named `mbs`.